 Now, if my understanding of these matters is correct, then the Ionians’ conception of Egypt is absurd, and even if their view of Egypt were correct, their simple arithmetic would be all wrong!
 For when they claim that the whole earth is made up of three parts—Europe, Asia, and Libya—they in fact should add the Delta of Egypt as a fourth part.
 Indeed, by their own definition, the Nile is what divides Asia and Libya; but the fact is that the Nile splits and flows around the Delta from its apex, so that the Delta itself lies between Asia and Libya.

 Let me dismiss the view of the Ionians now and instead describe to you my own opinions on these matters.
 I believe it best to characterize Egypt as all the territory inhabited by Egyptians, just as Cilicia is populated by Cilicians and Assyria by the Assyrians; and as we have seen, there are no boundaries between Asia and Libya other than the boundaries of the land which is inhabited by the Egyptians.
 (2.16–17)

-Herodotus argues that there are not geometrically pure boundaries, and perhaps that it is better to recognize that Egypt is better defined by where the Egyptians are.
+Herodotus argues that there are not geometrically pure boundaries, and that Egypt is where the Egyptians are.
 This conception is more consistent with my own—words are often vague, recursive representations of patterns, such as “where the Egyptians are.”
 But I may be misunderstanding Herodotus, because in the next fragment, he presents an argument using an oracle from Ammon, which may refute my understanding of what he says.
 Perhaps I am applying a 21st century expectations to him.

 A fun passage discussing the cause of the Nile’s flooding: